Icinga/chef-icinga2/README.md

 ## Client Setup

-Currently this cookbook only supports NRPE Client.
-Icinga2 agent support will be added soon.
+NRPE Client recipe has been removed from this cookbook.
+Icinga2 Agent management will be added soon.

-To setup nrpe client, add recipe `icinga2::client_nrpe`.

-Use `icinga2_nrpe` LWRP to create nrpe plugins commands.

 ## LWRP Examples